sharetribe/flex-docs/src/docs/howto-listing/seats/index.md

 Seats are a feature of a bookable listing’s availability plan.
 By default, all listings are created with availability plans featuring one seat.

 To enable booking listings with multiple seats, we need to add the ability to create listings whose availability plan contains more than one seat.

-We will make those changes in EditListingAvailabilityPanel:
+We will make these changes in EditListingAvailabilityPanel:

 - For enabling seats in the default plan, we will update _AvailabilityPlanEntries.js_, which is a subcomponent used in _EditListingAvailabilityPlanForm.js_
 - For managing seats in availability exceptions, we will update _EditListingAvailabilityExceptionForm.js_
-- For saving both those changes, we need to make updates in _EditListingAvailabilityPanel.js_
+- For saving both those changes, we will update in _EditListingAvailabilityPanel.js_
-- For showing those changes, we need to make updates in _WeeklyCalendar.js_
+- For showing those changes, we will update in _WeeklyCalendar.js_

 ```shell
 └── src